3sara/Cribbage_calculator/README.md

 ## Cribbage Hand Representation
 - Each card is represented by a two-character string:
-    - The first character represents the rank:
+    - The first character represents the rank.
-    - The second character represents the suit:
+    - The second character represents the suit.

 ## Project Structure